What Is Parental Alienation Syndrome?

 It is important to remember that in cases of parental alienation, the child's negative feelings come from the other parent, not directly from the child.
 PAS is not the same thing as a child being angry with their parent or having complicated feelings about the parent.
 With parental alienation syndrome, the other parent is manipulating or influencing the child to think and feel a certain way, driving a wedge between the child and the alienated parent.

-What to Do If You Are Suffering from Parental Alienation
+What to Do About Parental Alienation

 If you believe you and your child are suffering from parental alienation, you should reach out to a trusted attorney as soon as possible.
 Your lawyer will discuss your situation with you and help you determine your legal options and what your best course of action is.
 In some cases, returning to court may be necessary.